samling/terraform_aws_vpc_ec2/README.md

 private_subnets         = [ "10.0.3.0/24", "10.0.4.0/24" ]
 ```

-Then, create a file in the root directory called `ec2.tf` with an instance of the EC2 module for each set of servers:
+Then, create a file in the `terraform/` directory called `ec2.tf` with an instance of the EC2 module for each set of servers:

 ```
 module "WinServer2012R2" {